growthbook/growthbook/README.md

 - `yarn build:front` - Build the front-end and output to `packages/front-end/dist/`
 - `yarn build:back` - Build the back-end and output to `packages/back-end/dist/`
+- `yarn build:docs` - Build the docs and output to `packages/docs/dist/`
-- `yarn build` - Build both production bundles in parallel
+- `yarn build` - Build everything in parallel
 - `yarn start:front` - Serve the front-end at http://localhost:3000
 - `yarn start:back` - Serve the back-end at http://localhost:3100
-- `yarn start` - Serve both production bundles in parallel
+- `yarn start:docs` - Serve the docs at http://localhost:3200

 ## License